 In 2009, Afton was diagnosed with Alport Syndrome at age 26 after years of misdiagnosis.
 She attended the ASF Family Meeting in Philadelphia in 2014 and has been an engaged member of our community ever since.
 Afton served as ASF’s Patient Engagement Coordinator from Oct.
 2021 – Dec.
 2023.
 She has a degree in Professional Writing and has worked as an editor of scientific and medical publications for more than 15 years.
 Afton brings her experience in medical publishing and passion for kidney disease awareness to this role.
 In addition to being a patient herself, she is also the mother of a young son with Alport Syndrome.
 She hopes to offer the same support and encouragement that she has received through ASF to help others along their journey.
 Click here to learn more about Afton.

 Patient Engagement Coordinator

 Kevin began volunteering for ASF in 2012 at age 26 after experiencing unexpected renal failure due to Alport syndrome.
 After two years on dialysis, he received a living donor transplant from a close friend.
-Kevin’s desire to help others in the rare disease community led to his position as ASF Social Media Specialist in 2014, part-time Patient Outreach Coordinator in 2016, and full-time Director of Communications & Patient Engagement in 2019.
+Kevin’s desire to help others in the rare disease community led to his position as ASF Social Media Specialist in 2014, part-time Patient Outreach Coordinator in 2016, full-time Director of Communications & Patient Engagement in 2019, and full-time Associate Director in 2022.
 He has facilitated the Teen program at ASF Alport Connect Meetings, represented ASF at various patient advocacy events and conferences, and co-moderates the ASF Facebook Support Group Page.
 In addition to his background in journalism and graphic design, and experience in college administration, Kevin’s perspective and communication skills as a patient bring great value to ASF.
 Click here to read Kevin’s patient journey.